College of the Holy Cross logo

 Key Highlights

-• Established in October 1843, the first Catholic college in New England and among the oldest in the U.S.
+• Founded in 1843 as the first Catholic college in New England and one of the oldest in the U.S.

-• Offers 64 academic programs, including interdisciplinary and self-designed majors.
+• Offers 64 diverse academic programs, including options for interdisciplinary and self-designed majors.

-• A top producer of Fulbright scholars, having graduated 182 grantees.
+• A top producer of Fulbright scholars, with 182 grantees.

-• Notable alumni include a Nobel Prize laureate, U.S. Supreme Court justice Clarence Thomas, and Dr. Anthony Fauci.
+• Prestigious alumni include a Nobel Prize laureate, U.S. Supreme Court Justice Clarence Thomas, and Dr. Anthony Fauci.

 Timeline